Skip to main content Skip to navigation

 Research Interests and Other Activities

-I am fascinated by plant science.
+On the research side, I am fascinated by plant science, and particularly, plant-microbe interactions.
 I studied Biochemistry at the University of Zaragoza, Spain, where I did a summer undergraduate research project to test the growth of Microcystis aeruginosa in heterotrophic conditions to evaluate toxin release.
 After that, I did my Master and PhD on plant lipid biosynthesis where I worked with different plant species (mostly focussed on Arabidopsis and Soybean, but I also worked with other legumes such as beans and cowpea).
 During my PhD, I studied the localisation and regulation of a membrane-bound lipid-modification enzyme that introduces double bonds in the fatty acid chains (fatty acid desaturase).
 I then moved to the UK to study legume interaction with soil microbes with a particular focus on nitrogen fixation.

 School of Life Sciences, University of Warwick, UK